 Contacting the Law Firm of Ashley Daniel

 Sex crime convictions, in addition to serious consequences, can also hang over your head for the rest of your life and tarnish your reputation.
 If you have been charged with a sex crime or are under investigation, please contact an experienced California sex crime defense attorney at the Law Office of Ashley Daniel who can help protect your legal rights every step of the way.
 Do not speak directly to police investigators without your attorney present.
 What you say can be used against you.
+If you need help let Orange County criminal defense lawyer Ashley Daniel help.
 Call us to schedule your free, comprehensive and confidential consultation.